whitetree-wizad/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.

-it's me,again......

-again there is a modification.

-the old world gone.

-and the new would begin.

-a small test
+a new project 101 begins.
+project begins.